appanp/supply-chain-fundas/supply_chain_terminology.md

 **Return Management**: This is a warehouse operation.
 TODO

+**Supply Chain Operations Reference (SCOR)**: It is a standard from the [Association for Supply Chain Management (ASCM)](https://www.ascm.org/).
+SCOR is a hierarchical process model.
+SCOR is not a static set of standards.
+[SCOR DS](https://www.ascm.org/corporate-solutions/standards-tools/scor-ds), our newest iteration, is open-access and [fully digital](https://scor.ascm.org/).
+It is even more comprehensive than previous versions with the inclusion of sustainability standards and supply-chain orchestration enablers.
+SCOR DS shifts thinking from a linear supply chain model to a more synchronous network.

-**Shipping Execution**: It is an IT system which does the following:
+**Shipping Execution**: For Oracle specific documentation on shipping execution, refer [this user guide](https://docs.oracle.com/cd/E26401_01/doc.122/e48847/toc.htm).
+It is an IT system which does the following:

 - Printing care-compliant label
 - Printing of standard bill of lading